DrownSelf/UserService/README.md

 # User Service
 ***
 The service provides functionality to work with user requests.
+It works with order(by grpc) and analytics(by kafka) service.
+All deployed in docker.

 # External requirements
 ***